elijahmathews/Parrot.jl/docs/src/index.md

 ## Overview

-At the moment, Parrot is in development, but the intent is to create a package that will aid in emulating stellar population synthesis (SPS) codes using neural networks.
-The package is currently being designed under the [Flux](https://github.com/FluxML/Flux.jl) machine learning ecosystem.
+At the moment, Parrot is in development, but the intent is to create a package that will aid in emulating stellar population synthesis (SPS) codes efficiently using neural networks.
+The package is currently being designed under the [Flux](https://github.com/FluxML/Flux.jl) machine learning ecosystem, and may be combined with [Turing](https://github.com/TuringLang/Turing.jl) probabilistic programming library for SED inference.

 ```@docs
 Alsing